ethereum/portal-network-specs/witness.md

 - splitting the witness into verifiable chunks (when we can build a trie piece by piece and verify root hashes).
-That is possible by first constructing a witness for the top of the trie (to verify the root hash) and then for subtries from top level to the bottom.
+That is possible by first constructing a witness for the top of the trie (to verify the root hash) and then for subtries from the top level to the bottom.
 At all times you will be able to verify a subtrie root hash.

 **3. Arbitrary chunk sizes**
-The witness format doesn't limit a chunk size, that makes it easy to experiment and find the best size for efficient relaying properties.
+The witness format doesn't limit a chunk size.
+That makes it easy to experiment with and find the best size for efficient relaying properties.